pimcore/pimcore/doc/Development_Documentation/03_Documents/README.md

 ## A Few Facts

-* Documents follow the MVC pattern; therefore, Pimcore requires that there is at least one controller with an action and a view file.
+* Documents follow the MVC pattern; therefore, Pimcore requires that there is at least one controller with an action and a template file.
-* Pimcore comes with a DefaultController containing a defaultAction and a view file.
+* Pimcore comes with a DefaultController containing a defaultAction and a template file.
 * Because of the MVC architecture, there is a clear separation between your data, the functionality and the templates.
-* Pimcore has no need for a template engine since it uses `\Zend_View`, which offer many advantages.
-If you don't know how Zend_View works, please read more [here](https://framework.zend.com/manual/1.12/en/zend.view.html).
 * The normal way to create templates for Pimcore is to use pure PHP.
 There's no new template syntax to learn - just code what you want - feel free!
 * Although the templates are written in PHP, there is a clear separation as mentioned before.